kumahq/kuma-website/app/_src/guides/builtin-gateway.md

 <
 This is a Kuma MeshGateway.
 No routes match this MeshGateway!
 ```

-We can see a default response that says there are not routes configured.
+Notice the gateway says that there are no routes configured.

 ## Define a route using `MeshHTTPRoute`

-[`MeshHTTPRoute`](/docs/{{ page.version }}/policies/meshhttproute/) lets you define http routes inside your service mesh.
+[`MeshHTTPRoute`](/docs/{{ page.version }}/policies/meshhttproute/) defines HTTP routes inside your service mesh.
-You can attach a route to an entire gateway or to a single listener by using the `targetRef.kind: MeshGateway`
+Attach a route to an entire gateway or to a single listener by using `targetRef.kind: MeshGateway`

 ```shell
 echo "